SailuGitAccount/user-search/README.md

 ## Search if a user exists in the system using email address.
  This application is developed using the following technologies: HTML5, CSS3, Bootstrap4, Javascript, JQuery and is responsive.
  Responsive webpages are developed.
 An email is entered in the input box, and it is checked for validation.
 If it is valid, then on clicking the "GO" button, it makes an Ajax call with the email address in query string parameter and the result is displayed on the next page.
+Github pages link to veiw this application in action is https://sailugitaccount.github.io/user-search/

-The application is deployed and hosted in a publicly accessible site https://user-searchbyemail.netlify.app
+Alternatively the application is deployed and hosted in a publicly accessible site https://user-searchbyemail.netlify.app

 The API will respond to anyone of these email addresses with valid data, when you search,please try searching with the following emails:
  * jonsmith@example.com